Sama Alshaibi

 Sama Alshaibi was named a 2021 Guggenheim Fellow in Photography.
 She has exhibited extensively throughout the Americas, Europe, the Middle East and North Africa since 2003.
 She has held solo exhibitions in New York, London, Dubai, Guatemala City, Jerusalem, Ramallah and Arizona.
-Her project Silsila was exhibited at the 55th Venice Biennale (2013), as part of the Maldives Pavilion. in 2019, she was selected as an artist in residence at Artpace San Antonio that culminated with a solo exhibition titled “Until Total Liberation”.
+Her project Silsila was exhibited at the 55th Venice Biennale (2013), as part of the Maldives Pavilion.
+In 2019, she was selected as an artist in residence at Artpace San Antonio that culminated with a solo exhibition titled “Until Total Liberation.”
 She also represented the United States at the 13th International Cairo Biennale in 2019.
 Her video work Wasl (Arabic for "Union" – 2017) was included in the inaugural 2017 Honolulu Biennial.
 She has been selected as one of 60 artists for the State of the Art 2020 (Crystal Bridges, Arkansas) curated by Lauren Haynes.

 Life and career

 Alshaibi was born in Basra in 1973 to an Iraqi father and a Palestinian mother.
 She moved to the United States with her family in 1986.

 Alshaibi's mother, Maha Yaqoubi was born in Jaffa in 1946.
-The Yaqoubi family were relocated to Iraq around 1949, as a result of the 1948 Palestinian exodus.
+The Yaqoubi family were relocated to Iraq around 1949, as a result of the 1948 Palestinian expulsion and flight.
 The family settled in Baghdad and where the artist's mother married Alshaibi's Iraqi father, Hameed, in 1968.
 Sama Alshaibi and her siblings, including Usama Alshaibi, and parents fled Basra, Iraq in 1981, during the Iraq-Iran War.
 They lived in Saudi Arabia, United Arab Emirates and Jordan before moving the United States in 1986.
 Her story of leaving Iraq is told in her films Goodbye to the Weapon and Where The Birds Fly.

 She was raised in the Middle East and United States of America and attended high school at Iowa City High School, in Iowa City, Iowa.

 Alshaibi was taught photography by her father when she was 12 years old.
 She received her formal art education by initially studying photography at Columbia College Chicago with a major in photojournalism, obtaining a BA in Photography; and later obtained a Master of Fine Arts (Photography, Video and New Media) at University of Colorado at Boulder in 2005.

 Her first ambition was to become a war photographer.
 In an interview, Sand Rushes in, Alshaibi credits her mentor John H. White (an African American, and Pulitzer Prize winning photojournalist for the Chicago Sun Times) for recognizing that she was a conceptual artist, even though her concerns were political in nature.
 She remained in the photojournalism track, but her early work showed the beginnings of what she eventually would become known for in her future practice, including her body staged as various characters.